aaron-grau/curic/react/projects/pokedex/README.md

 1. Add a failure callback to the `createPokemon` function.
 2. Add a `pokemonError` action
 3. Update the middleware and reducer
-4. Add a mapStateToProps function that connects in the `PokemonFormContainer`
+4. Add a `mapStateToProps` function that connects in the `PokemonFormContainer`
 5. Add an errors function to the `pokemonForm` that returns an unordered list of error messages.

 ## Bonus

 ### Loading Spinner

-Use `next(action)` in your Pokemon Middleware to always assure the passing of your actions to the reducer.
+Use `next(action)` in your `PokemonMiddleware` to always ensure the passing of your actions to the reducer.
 This way you can reduce actions such as `RequestPokemon` in order to describe an intermediary state of your application.
 Set this state back to normal when reducing `ReceivePokemon` actions.

 ### Update Toys